seanm/apple_remote_control/README.markdown

 # Compatibility

 This code has been tested with Mac OS X 10.4.x, 10.5.x and 10.6.2 and 10.7.
-Recent changes may mean that it will not compile pre 10.7
+The Framework has been tested and verified on Mac OS X 10.7